Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 - **Processing Delay**

-  The time required to examine the packet’s header and determine where to direct the packet is part of the processing delay.
-The processing delay can also include other factors, such as the time needed to check for bit-level errors in the packet that occurred in transmitting the packet’s bits from the upstream node to router the router.
+  Includes the time required to examine a packet’s header and determine where to direct it.
+  The processing delay can also include other factors, such as the time needed to check for bit-level errors in the packet.

 - **Queuing Delay**

   At the queue, the packet experiences a queuing delay as it waits to be transmitted onto the link.
-The length of the queuing delay of a specific packet will depend on the number of earlier-arriving packets that are queued and waiting for transmission onto the link.
-If the queue is empty and no other packet is currently being transmitted, then our packet’s queuing delay will be zero.
-On the other hand, if the traffic is heavy and many other packets are also waiting to be transmitted, the queuing delay will be long.
+  The length of the queuing delay of a specific packet will depend on the number of queued packets.

 - **Transmission Delay**

-  Assuming that packets are transmitted in a first-come-first-served manner, as is common in packet-switched networks, our packet can be transmitted only after all the packets that have arrived before it have been transmitted.
-This is the amount of time required to push (that is, transmit) all of the packet’s bits into the link.
+  The amount of time required to push (that is, transmit) all of a packet’s bits into the link introduces a transmission delay.

 - **Propagation Delay**

   Once a bit is pushed into the link, it needs to propagate to the next router.
   The bit propagates at the propagation speed of the link, which depends on the physical medium of the link.

-### Queuing Delay and Packet Loss
+#### Queuing Delay and Packet Loss

 Let $a$ denote the average rate at which packets arrive at the queue ($a$ is in units of packets/sec).
 With transmission rate $R$ (in bits/sec) and all packets having $L$ bits, we have that the average rate at which bits arrive at the queue is $La$ bits/sec.
 Finally, assume that the queue is very big, so that it can hold essentially an infinite number of bits.
 The ratio $\frac{La}{R}$, called the **traffic intensity**, often plays an important role in estimating the extent of the queuing delay.

-If $\frac{La}{R} > 1$, then the average rate at which bits arrive at the queue exceeds the rate at which the bits can be transmitted from the queue.
-In this unfortunate situation, the queue will tend to increase without bound and the queuing delay will approach infinity!
+If $\frac{La}{R} > 1$, then the average rate at which bits arrive at the queue exceeds the rate at which the bits can be transmitted from the queue, forcing the queue will to increase without bound and the queuing delay to approach infinity.
 Therefore, one of the golden rules in traffic engineering is: Design your system so that the traffic intensity is no greater than 1.

-Now consider the case $La/R \leq 1$.
-Here, the nature of the arriving traffic impacts the queuing delay.
+When $\frac{La}{R} \leq 1$, the nature of the arriving traffic impacts the queuing delay.
-For example, if packets arrive periodically (that is, one packet arrives every $L/R$ seconds) then every packet will arrive at an empty queue and there will be no queuing delay.
-On the other hand, if packets arrive in bursts but periodically, there can be a significant average queuing delay.
+For example, if packets arrive periodically every packet will arrive at an empty queue and there will be no queuing delay, but if packets arrive in bursts but periodically, there can be a significant average queuing delay.
-For example, suppose $N$ packets arrive simultaneously every $\frac{L}{R}N$ seconds.
-Then the first packet transmitted has no queuing delay, the second packet transmitted has a queuing delay of $\frac{L}{R}$ seconds and, more generally, the $n$th packet has a queuing delay of $(n-1)\frac{L}{R}$.
-This leads to an average delay of $\frac{(N-1)N}{2}\frac{L}{R}$.

-The two examples of periodic arrivals described above are a bit academic.
-Typically, the arrival process to a queue is random; that is, the arrivals do not follow any pattern and the packets are spaced apart by random amounts of time.
+Typically, the arrival process to a queue is random.
-In this more realistic case, the quantity La/R is not usually sufficient to fully characterize the queuing delay statistics.
+In this more realistic case, the quantity $\frac{La}{R}$ is not usually sufficient to fully characterize the queuing delay statistics.
 Nonetheless, it is useful in gaining an intuitive understanding of the extent of the queuing delay.
-In particular, if the traffic intensity is close to zero, then packet arrivals are few and far between and it is unlikely that an arriving packet will find another packet in the queue.
-Hence, the average queuing delay will be close to zero.
-On the other hand, when the traffic intensity is close to 1, there will be intervals of time when the arrival rate exceeds the transmission capacity (due to variations in packet arrival rate), and a queue will form during these periods of time; when the arrival rate is less than the transmission capacity, the length of the queue will shrink.
-Nonetheless, as the traffic intensity approaches 1, the average queue length gets larger and larger.

-#### Packet Loss

-In our discussions above, we have assumed that the queue is capable of holding an infinite number of packets.
+In reality a queue preceding a link is not capable of holding an infinite number of packets, but has a finite capacity.
-In reality a queue preceding a link has finite capacity, although the queuing capacity greatly depends on the router design and cost.
-Because the queue capacity is finite, packet delays do not really approach infinity as the traffic intensity approaches 1.
+Therefore, packet delays do not approach infinity as the traffic intensity approaches 1.
-Instead, a packet can arrive to find a full queue.
+Instead, a packet can arrive to find a full queue in which case a router will **drop** or **lost**.
-With no place to store such a packet, a router will **drop** that packet; that is, the packet will be **lost**.

-### End-to-End Delay
+#### End-to-End Delay

 The delay over a route consisting of $N$ routers is the sum of the delay over every one of the routers.
 In addition to processing, transmission, and propagation delays, there can be additional significant delays in the end systems.
 For example, an end system wanting to transmit a packet into a shared medium may purposefully delay its transmission as part of its protocol for sharing the medium with other end systems.

-## Throughput in Computer Networks
+### Throughput in Computer Networks

-The **throughput** is a measure of the rate (bits/time) at which bits are transferred between a sender and a receiver.
+The **throughput** is a measure of the rate at which bits are transferred between a sender and a receiver.
 The throughput of a connection will always be limited by the slowest link on the route from the sender to the receiver - this is called the **bottleneck link**.

 Generally, the core of the Internet is over-provisioned with high speed links that experience little congestion, so that the rate at which bits can flow from source to destination is constrained by the access network.